Hyperscaling of Fidelity and Operator Estimations in the Critical Manifold

-The dependence of $f_{loc}$ on the \textit{square} of the dimensionless coupling at RG time $t$ may come as a surprise, but it can be seen both through the explicit calculations and as a consequence of the fact that, for field theories with infinitesimally close interactions, the derivative of the fidelity is zero and one must work with its second derivative, the fidelity susceptibility \cite{fidelitygu, zhoufidelity, fidelity2009, fidelity2016}.
 Now, in order to determine the local fidelity, one must calculate $f(\mathbb{O}_{\Lambda i})$ for each case of interest.
 However, by dimensional analysis, from the lack of units of $f_{loc}$ and the fact that in a critical QFT the UV cutoff $\Lambda$ is the only scale present, we easily conclude that $f(\mathbb{O}_{\Lambda i}) = C\Lambda^{d-1}$, with $C$ a numerical constant.
-The exact value of $C$ is not important, as it is of order $\mathcal{O}(1)$ and we are interested in the \textit{asymptotics} of the RG flow of the local fidelity, which thus depends only on universal information such as the exponent $\Delta_i-d$ describing the decay of the irrelevant coupling.
+The exact value of $C$ is not important, as it is $\mathcal{O}(1)$ and we are interested in the \textit{asymptotics} of the RG flow of the local fidelity, which thus depends only on universal information such as the exponent describing the decay of the irrelevant coupling.

 Characterizing the volume $V_{s}$ of the support of different quasi-local observables in units of $\Lambda$, we define $v_s\coloneqq V_s\Lambda^{d-1}$.
 Thus, replacing $t= -\log\left(\frac{\mu}{\Lambda}\right)$ in Eq.(\ref{logrg}), we obtain the power-law dependence of the logarithmic local fidelity as a function of the scale $\mu$ below which momentum modes are being measured, as well as the typical size of the operator support in units of the inverse of the cutoff